-- We offer efficiency as a single-source contracting solution across a wide range of services and markets. - We are a trustworthy partner with exceptional compliance standards delivering high-quality care and low re-hospitalization rates. - We are well-positioned to engage in value-based care models to align interests and save costs for payers.
+- We are a trusted frontline caregiver with the ability to deliver faster discharges into the home or allow patients to remain in the home as opposed to an acute care setting. - We offer efficiency as a single-source contracting solution across a wide range of services and markets. - We are well-positioned to engage in value-based care models to align interests and save costs for payers.